 - Colored sugar purple, gold and green

 - Prepare the filling by melting the 4 tablespoons butter and setting aside.
 In a separate bowl, toss the chopped apples with the GFJules All Purpose Flour.
-Whisk together the brown sugar and cinnamon; stir the floured apples in with the sugar-cinnamon mixture.
+Whisk together the brown sugar and cinnamon.
+Then, stir the floured apples in with the sugar-cinnamon mixture.

-- In a large mixing bowl, blend the remaining 3 tablespoons sugar and butter until lighter and fluffy.
-Add the milk and eggs and beat until well-integrated.
+- In a large mixing bowl, blend the remaining 3 tablespoons sugar and butter until light and fluffy.
+Add the milk and eggs and beat until well incorporated.
 Add 2 cups of GFJules All Purpose Flour, salt, baking powder and nutmeg and mix well.
 Stir in the proofed yeast-sugar-water mixture, then add the remaining 1 cup GFJules All Purpose Flour.
 Beat another 1-2 minutes, until the dough is clumping together and is not too sticky.

 - Prepare a large baking sheet by lining with parchment paper.
 Turn the dough out onto a pastry mat or a clean counter dusted lightly with GFJules All Purpose Flour.
 Roll the dough out to an elongated rectangle 24-30 inches long by 9-10 inches wide.
 Brush on the melted butter for the topping, coating the entire rectangle.
 Sprinkle the topping mixture on top of the melted butter, spreading to the ends of the rectangle, but leaving 1/2-1 inch without topping on each of the long sides of the rectangle.

 - Using a pastry blade or a spatula, gently peel up one of the long sides of the rectangle and begin rolling it as you would a jelly roll.
-Once the entire pastry is rolled upon itself until no pastry remains unrolled, a 24-30 inch long roll will remain.
+Continue until the entire pastry is rolled upon itself and no pastry remains unrolled.
+You'll end up with a 24-30 inch long roll.

 - Gently pull the two ends of the roll together to form a circle or oval.
 Dabbing the ends of the pastry with water, join the ends together to close the circle.
 Gently transfer the ring to the parchment-lined baking sheet, or transfer the ring on the silicone baking mat to the baking sheet.
 Brush the milk on top of the exposed pastry, then using a large sharp knife, make a cut in the top of the pastry every 2 inches to expose one layer of the roll.

-- Spray a sheet of wax paper with cooking oil, then cover the cake and let rise in a warm spot for 20-30 minutes like a warming drawer or an oven heated to 200 F then turned off.
+- Spray a sheet of wax paper with cooking oil.
+Then, cover the cake and let rise in a warm spot for 20-30 minutes (like a warming drawer or an oven heated to 200 degrees F and then turned off).

 - Preheat oven to 350 F (static) or 325 F (convection).